 Total cost will be provided within registration link.
 Cost will be divided up into two payments and completed by January unless payment plan is requested using financial aid form sent to Director of Program.

-The Cumberland Select Program within CYSA has been around for a while and has been very successful.
-This program is for players and coaches who are passionate about soccer and are considered to be performing at the elite or A level within our organization.
+The Cumberland Select Program, now a premier program, within CYSA has been around for a while and has been very successful.
+This program is for players and coaches who are passionate about soccer and are considered to be performing at the elite or premier level within our organization.
 The goal is to populate well-developed teams with a minimum of two coaches.
 These coaches are expected to provide advanced level coaching to our athletes.
 These teams will ideally be comprised of a single age group of athletes (by birth year).
 Teams must have the appropriate quantity, quality and dedication of athletes in order to compete at the CSP level of competition.
 The CSP teams typically compete in the New England Premiership league and have well represented over the years.

 A player must attend tryouts for their age group (by birth year) prior to trying out for a higher age group.
 A player may only “play up” on a higher age group team after review and concurrence of the CYSA CSP Director, President and VP of Travel Programs.
 The decision will NOT be based on ANY other criteria besides the skills, abilities of the athlete, and what team the athlete was on the previous year.